-- \ Focus groups held with key neighborhood groups. - \ Interviews with key stakeholders and individuals knowledgeable of needs and resources in Tacoma. - \ Review of existing planning documents for local area agencies. - \ Meeting with the City Council's Neighborhoods and Housing Committee as the Consolidated Plan was developed. - \ Meetings with the Tacoma Community Redevelopment Authority on plan development. - \ Meetings held with each City Council member, the Mayor and City Manager.
+- Focus groups held with key neighborhood groups. - Interviews with key stakeholders and individuals knowledgeable of needs and resources in Tacoma. - Review of existing planning documents for local area agencies. - Meeting with the City Council's Neighborhoods and Housing Committee as the Consolidated Plan was developed. - Meetings with the Tacoma Community Redevelopment Authority on plan development. - Meetings held with each City Council member, the Mayor and City Manager.

-For the 2017-2018 Annual Action Plan (AAP) process, a notification in The Tacoma News Tribune was published on December 13, 2016 by the City of Tacoma of acceptance of proposals between December 9, 2016 and January 17, 2017.
+For the 2018-2019 Annual Action Plan (AAP) process, a notification in The Tacoma News Tribune was published on December 28, 2017 by the City of Tacoma of acceptance of proposals through January 22, 2018.
 The notice was intended to housing, economic development adn capital improvement proposals to be supported with CDBG and HOME funding for fiscal year 2017-2018.

-The draft Annual Action Plan to the Consolidated Plan was made available to the public for review and comment beginning April 1, 2017 (advertised in The Tacoma News Tribune), and a public hearing by the Tacoma City Council conducted on April 18, 2017.
-Comments received in response to the 30 day review period are incorporated in the final 2017-2018 Annual Action Plan, with copies of letters received and a summary of substantive comments included in the appendix of the final plan.
-The final Annual Action Plan document was approved by the City Council on May 2, 2017 after the public comment period (ending April 30, 2017).
+The draft Annual Action Plan to the Consolidated Plan was made available to the public for review and comment beginning April 1, 2018 (advertised in The Tacoma News Tribune), and a public hearing by the Tacoma City Council conducted on April 17, 2018.
+Comments received in response to the 30 day review period are incorporated in the final 2018-2019 Annual Action Plan.
+No written comments were received.
+The final Annual Action Plan document was approved by the City Council on May 1, 2018 after the public comment period (ending April 30, 2018).